bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/parittas.md

 Freed from hatred and ill-will.

 Whether standing or walking, seated, \
-Or lying down -- free from drowsiness --\
+Or lying down &ndash; free from drowsiness &ndash;\
 One should sustain this recollection.\
 This is said to be the sublime abiding.